 Colder Weather, Warmer Sheets

-You've likely stepped outside recently to feel fall is underway with cooler mornings and shorter days.
+You've likely stepped outside recently to feel cooler mornings and shorter days are underway.
 Before you know it, winter will be in full swing along with its frigid temperatures that can be taxing on your health including your sleep.

-You may be used to simply brushing off the dust from your winter linens to prepare the beds to keep your family and house guests cozy.
-Go a step further to figure out what type of fabric makes up your bedding making sure it's helping, and not hurting, when you're trying to stay warm this chilly season.
+You may be used to simply brushing off the dust from your winter linens to keep your family and house guests cozy.
+Go a step further and determine what type of fabric makes up your bedding to make sure it's helping, and not hurting, when you're trying to stay warm this chilly season.

 First, look at the tag on your current bedding to find out its material including bed sheets, blankets and duvets covers.
 Consider the benefits of each of the following bedding materials, which could help you sleep better and keep you from tossing and turning in bed at night.

-Cotton Flannel: Today's flannel material traps body heat, while still allowing for breathability.
-It's very absorbent of moisture keeping you, and your sheets, dry if you sweat at night.
+- Cotton Flannel: Today's flannel material helps retain body heat, while still allowing for breathability.
+It easily absorbs moisture so that you, and your sheets, stay dry if you sweat at night.
 You can also find lightweight flannel and stylish patterns, so you aren't stuck with the heavy flannel sheets you may connect with childhood trips to the ski lodge.

-Linen: Linen sheets have high heat conductivity properties – that means, it is a breathable fabric, making you warm in the winter.
-After a few cycles in the wash, these become even softer with time.
+- Linen: Linen sheets have high heat conductivity properties — that means, it is a breathable fabric, making you warm in the winter.
+After a few cycles in the wash, linen sheets become even softer with time.

 Material and proper care of your bedding is important, but so is setting up your room to make the sleep environment cool and comfortable as you try to reach 7-9 hours of sleep each night.